 - Disability access

-Don’t sign anything before you gather commercial build out estimates.
+Don’t sign anything before you gather office build out estimates.

 You’ll want design and construction estimates upfront.
 Knowledge is power and the more you know about a given space allows you to make more educated decisions and increase your bargaining power.
 This leads to the importance of picking the right general contractor and designer.
 You’ll want to discuss your needs upfront with a contractor who understands your business goals.
 You’ll also want to asses your team’s capability to deliver when it comes to time constraints, budget and overall goals.
 Selecting your advisers based on their familiarity with the property or properties like it can aid your consideration.